by Meghan Fitzgerald

 Weekend time unplugged.
 Set aside a chunk of a weekend day to unplug and celebrate adventures together.

-52 weekly hikes in 2019—Inspired by our friend and Leader, Megan Fisher and her amazing, hiking family.
+52 weekly hikes—Inspired by our friend and Leader, Megan Fisher and her amazing, hiking family.

 Put experiences on others’ lists.
 Welcome grandparents, aunts, and uncles to support your commitment to experiences.
 They can give you and your kids financial support and, in many cases, like Tinkergarten, they can purchase gift cards for experiences that help you and your children connect, play and learn together.

 Open-ended toys.
 Toys may be things, but toys can be powerful tools for fun and learning, especially the ones that support open-ended play.
 There are some great lists of open-ended toys out there, and we are partial to WIRED Magazine’s list of the five best toys of all time (sticks and dirt are on there!).
 Lists aside, we’ve found the following questions super helpful as we reviewed the lists to identify the most open-ended toys:

 How many ways could our kids use this toy?